Most Valuable Practices

 - High Quality: since these will be used by a large portion or your event submitters, and subsequently be displayed throughout your platform, be sure that they are aesthetically pleasing, high resolution and, on-brand photos.

 Photo Sizes: Do not pre-crop photos.
 Localist does not discriminate on photo size, so uploads should be treated like Facebook: the bigger, the better.
 Additionally, if a photo is selected by an end user, the entire image will be brought forth.

-Brand Template: The Brand Template serves to provide a seamless experience for your users when navigating between your organization’s homepage and your Localist platform.
+Brand Template (SILK Wrapper): The Brand Template serves to provide a seamless experience for your users when navigating between your organization’s homepage and your Localist platform.
 The consistency establishes trust for your users when navigating between your web entities so they know they are in the right place.
 If the sites look too different, they may not trust the content is from the same source.

 When you should use the Theme Editor: The Theme Editor gives you access to your platform’s HTML to customize how your event data is presented.
 Here you can implement things like language changes or add guidelines for your users.
 Modifying a theme file will cut it off from receiving any future Localist updates — to ensure that you receive as many updates as possible, it’s recommended that you make any possible stylesheet changes outside of the Theme Editor.
 Additionally, keep in mind that your homepage is a Channel, therefore any customizations to your homepage should be made in the Channel Layout Editor.

 When you should use your Staging Environment: The Staging Environment is separate from your production platform which means that any changes made in staging will need to be manually moved over to your live platform.
 This is an excellent place to test feeds or to work on your Brand Template/other branding changes because users cannot accidentally stumble upon your changes before you’re ready to present them.